alkampfergit/personal-blog/codewrecks/content/post/old/2010/03/tfs-integration-platform-to-synchronize-from-codeplex-to-tfs2010.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/03/image_thumb15.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/03/image15.png)

-Now Iâ€™m waiting to see if everything is ok, because I think that syncing from codeplex is still not a supported scenario, but at least it started :).
-Iâ€™ll keep you in touch on the result.
+Now I'm waiting to see if everything is ok, because I think that syncing from codeplex is still not a supported scenario, but at least it started :).
+I'll keep you in touch on the result.

 alk.